 IPS Hilversum FAQs

 - Does IPS Hilversum have a waiting list?
 All year groups have places available.
-We avoid waiting lists by opening new classes.
+However, a few year groups do have limited places.

 - Are pupils accepted to start mid-term and, if so, is there a risk they could lose a year?
 Students join us throughout the year.
 Placement is made with the intention of moving up a year at the end of the academic year a student joins.
 There is no deadline for applications but conditions remain the same for all applications regardless of month.

 - When a place is confirmed for do students have to apply for re-enrolment the following academic school year(s).
 Enrolment is continuous UNLESS we feel we can not need specific needs for a child or a family has not fulfilled all tuition fee payment requirements.

 - Curriculum: is admission made based on a certain level reached in the subjects, or is it based on age?
 There is no streaming in any of our year groups.
 The cut off date is 1 November BUT every child is unique and circumstances can affect this.
 Placement is always made in the BEST interest of the child and in full co-operation with the parents.

 - Is admission to state the schools based on the postcode of residence?
 Place of residence plays no role in admission.
 Our current families live in a wide area ranging from Amsterdam to Utrecht.

 - Is the Dutch newcomer class available for state schools, bilingual state schools?
 See Route guide for expats.

 - How this could impact on academic performance and likelihood to lose a school year?
 Learning a second language at an academic level is, certainly initially, bound to impact academic performance.
 Providing the transition is made young enough the significance is minimal.
 Almost half of our current students have English as an additional language but it is an exception if this prevents them from successfully completing the IB Diploma Programme for university entrance.